A walker adjusted to accommodate a tall elderly person

 Type of Walker

 There are different types of walkers that you can go for depending on your needs.
-Traditional walkers have no wheels, just a heavy-duty frame and a comfortable handle.
-But if you want proper support, the other two types of walkers are better choices.

 Handle Bars

 Walkers are usually fitted with handlebars, making them convenient to operate while you move.
+Your hands stay on the walker for extended periods, so grip comfort matters immensely.
+Look for ergonomically contoured, padded handles that reduce pressure on your palms and fingers.

 It’s essential to consider the height of the bars and if they are adjustable because they will determine how much you need to bend over during your whole walk.